 The Vacuum Pressure Impregnation (VPI) Process

-The VPI process represents a significant technological advancement over the traditional “dip in varnish and then bake” approach used to insulate electric motors.
+The VPI process is a significant technological advancement over the traditional “dip in varnish and then bake” approach used to insulate electric motors.
 In place of standard insulating varnish for electric motors, a special VPI epoxy insulation is used on the coils.
 The preheated stator or rotor is then lowered into the VPI pressure chamber and a vacuum is drawn.
 As that occurs, a solventless epoxy resin is drawn into the chamber until the unit is completely submerged.

 Pressure is then applied and the unit becomes thoroughly impregnated with the resin, and then the unit is removed and baked in a curing oven.
 The result of the VIP process is a 4 to 5 ml build of insulating resin and an almost void-free insulation system for your motor’s windings.